nasa-pds/pds4-tools/README.md

 ## Tools

-[pds-collection-builder](src/collection-builder) : Extract information from a PDS4 labels in a directory and generate a collection inventory.
+[pds-collection-builder](src/collection-builder) : Extract information from PDS4 labels in a directory and generate a collection inventory.
 Optionally update a collection label with information harvested from the data products.

 [pds-doi-request](src/doi-request) : Extract information from a PDS4 label and generate an DOI request which can be used with Interagency Data (IAD) web services.